Undergraduate Non-Degree Programs

 Golden I.D.
 Tuition Waiver Program

 Retired Maryland residents, 60 years of age or older, are eligible for the Golden I.D.
 Tuition Waiver Program.
-Golden I.D. students may enroll for up to 11 units in the fall and spring terms (and 8 units in the summer session) and pay a discounted fee rate.
-Participants may take courses for audit or on a space-available basis (special format courses, Towson Learning Network (TLN) programs, Applied Information Technology (AIT), and some satellite campus programs are excluded).
+Golden I.D. students may enroll for up to 11 units in the fall and spring terms (8 units in the summer session) and pay a discounted fee rate.
+Participants may take courses for audit or on a space-available basis (independent study / directed reading courses, Towson Learning Network (TLN) programs, Applied Information Technology (AIT) and some satellite campus programs are excluded).
 To apply for the Golden I.D. program and find out the current fee rates, contact the Office of Admissions, 410-704-2113.